google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

   [example](https://github.com/google/knative-gcp/tree/master/docs/examples).

   Kubernetes Service Account `default-cre-dataplane` doesn't need to exist in a specific namespace.
-Once it is set in the ConfigMap `config-gcp-auth`， the Control Plane will create it for you and configure the corresponding Workload Identity relationship between the Kubernetes Service Account `default-cre-dataplane` and the Google Cloud Service Account `cre-dataplane` when you create resources using the Kubernetes Service Account `default-cre-dataplane`.
+Once it is set in the ConfigMap `config-gcp-auth`, the Control Plane will create it for you and configure the corresponding Workload Identity relationship between the Kubernetes Service Account `default-cre-dataplane` and the Google Cloud Service Account `cre-dataplane` when you create resources using the Kubernetes Service Account `default-cre-dataplane`.

   A `Condition` `WorkloadIdentityConfigured` will show up under resources' `Status`, indicating the Workload Identity configuration status.

  **_Note:_** The Controller currently doesn’t perform any access control checks, as a result, any user who can create a resource can get access to the Google Cloud